hroncok/python-minimization/document.md

 Alternatively such thing would no longer be allowed to name itself Python.
 It would merely be a "minimal Python" with a separate entrypoint - and that **violates the (3) or (4) criterion** (depending on the actual implementation).

 Alternatively, this change would need to be driven upstream -- track dependencies on standard library modules and allow it to be shipped in parts.
 See also our draft [PEP 534](https://www.python.org/dev/peps/pep-0534/) -- *Improved Errors for Missing Standard Library Modules*.
-If implemented, this wold allow us to split the library to atomic parts and only make the actually used modules mandatory, saving an unknown amount of space (arguably quite large) and several external dependencies as well (such as `libsqlite3.so`, `libgdbm.so` etc.).
+If implemented, this would allow us to split the library to atomic parts and only make the actually used modules mandatory, saving an unknown amount of space (arguably quite large) and several external dependencies as well (such as `libsqlite3.so`, `libgdbm.so` etc.).
 We could basically do the `python3-tkinter` split at scale, via an upstream supported way.

 ### Solution 3: Compress large data-like modules

 Some pure Python modules, like `encodings` or `pydoc_data` contain mostly data.
-We could compress the data in the modules.For example `pydoc_data` is basically a dictionary with very long strings.
+We could compress the data in the modules.
+For example `pydoc_data` is basically a dictionary with very long strings.
 Those strings are repeated in source as well as various bytecode cache files.

 We could store them as compressed bytestrings instead.